What if EXXON is the Next NVIDIA? The Game Changer Nobody Sees Coming

 The human response: NUCLEAR IS BAD.
 All of it.
 Everywhere.
 Forever.

-The result?
 We’re stuck with hydrocarbons.
 Not by choice, but by elimination.
 We tried to transition away, politicized the alternatives, starved investment in the only thing that works, and created a supply crisis with no escape hatch.

 The Commodity Supercycle Intensifies

 Gold is leading because it always leads the transition from paper assets to hard assets.
-It’s not predicting inflation - it’s confirming the regime change.
+It’s not predicting inflation—it’s confirming the regime change.

 Hard assets are the only answer when growth is dying and governments are printing money to force activity in the real economy.